Employment

 Faculty Stories

-Dr. Marty West ’94 returned to Landon to deliver the Nelson Leadership Lecture at an all-school assembly.
+Mike Rutenberg '99 returned to the white rocks to deliver the Nelson Leadership Lecture at an all-school assembly.
+Find out what the NFL coach wants boys to learn from his message.

 Relationships are at the very core of our community at Landon.
 As teacher-coach-mentors, we learn what makes our students tick and where they need support.
 This approach allows us to challenge the boys to reach their potential in the classroom, on the stage, and on the fields. - will mcgettigan, Upper School History teacher, head varsity lacrosse coach & student advisor